Saturday, May 28, 2011

 This is the only teen movie I've reviewed where the main character isn't a teenager (notice I said character and not actor).
 Drew Barrymore plays Josie Gellar, a mousy editor at one of the large newspapers in Chicago (I forget which one) who is assigned to go undercover as a student and check out what high school kids are up to and what they think is relevant.
 So 25-year-old newspaper editor Josie transforms into 17-year-old high school senior Josie and enrolls at a nearby public school where Jessica Alba and James Franco are students.

-Her boss (played by Reilly before he became well-known) wants her to befriend the popular kids because he thinks they're where the stories are.
+Her boss (played by John C. Reilly before he became well-known) wants her to befriend the popular kids because he thinks they're where the stories are.
 The one problem with this is that Josie isn't sure how to do this because back in her high school days, she wasn't just painfully unpopular, but was also unaware of how nobody liked her and it just made me cringe because I've known people like this in my lifetime.
 She was called "Josie Grossie" by the other students and was subjected to a very cruel joke when the boy she had a crush on asked her to the prom.
 Of course any person could see he was going to play a horrible prank on her, except for her (and her equally dorky friend) and he ends up throwing eggs at her when he drives by her house in the limo with his real date.
 Ouch.

 Mean girls

-Michael Vartan (who is also very familiar with playing people going undercover) plays the English teacher, Mr. Coulson who becomes very smitten with his "student", Josie.
+Michael Vartan (who is also very familiar with playing people going undercover) plays the English teacher, Mr. Coulson, who becomes very smitten with his "student", Josie.
 It becomes a tad creepy because, remember, he thinks she's 17!
-Since Josie is always wearing a hidden camera, everyone at the newspaper is always watching what's gong on and her boss wants her to do a story about student-teacher relationships.
+Since Josie is always wearing a hidden camera, everyone at the newspaper is always watching what's going on and her boss wants her to do a story about student-teacher relationships.
 I don't understand why Coulson was so mad when he found out the truth about Josie.
 Okay, so he probably wasn't happy that she was planning on writing a story about his inappropriate relationship with a student, but she wasn't going to do that in the first place, and she's 25, not 17!
 He should be happy that he wasn't flirting with a 17 year old!

 He doesn't stay mad at her very long and realizes that he's in love with her and she gets her first real kiss and finds her first true love.
 Awww.